Ayosnowchild/Ayosnowchild/README.md

 - 👋 Hi, I’m @Ayosnowchild
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning react and python
+- 🌱 I’m currently learning Reactjs and python
 - 💞️ I’m looking to collaborate on any worthwhile project
 - 📫 How to reach me adekoyaasap@gmail.com